 5G, cloud computing and DCI will drive a dramatic increase in the IP traffic over the next years.
 Operators aim at exploiting the existing infrastructures to maximize their return on CAPEX.
 The answers to these requests are moving-on towards the exploitation of data transport over the installed cables beyond the C-band and opening up network hardware and software to reduce user costs and maximize operator and vendor returns.
 So, the mission of the PLANET team by OptCom is to abstract multiband data transport by simulation and mathematical modelling in order to enable the physical layer awareness for multiband open optical networking and open network engineering, planning, management and controlling.

 - Open Optical Networks: Politecnico di Torino is an active member of the consortium Telecom Infra Project (TIP) promoted by Facebook that aims at the development of HW and SW for open and disaggregated wireless and optical networks.
 Prof. Curri represents PoliTo within the consortium and he is the scientific rensponsible of the PoliTo-TIP MSA.
 He leads the PLANET team activities within the OOPT working group of the TIP.
-The PLANET team collaborates with operators and vendors, such as Facebook, Microsoft, Orange, Telefonica, Telia, Cisco , Juniper Network, Infinera and many others, to develop mathematical modeling for the abstraction of the physical layer and to implement the outcomes within open source python libraries.
-Such libraries aim at estimating and predicting the phyisical layer quality of transmission (QoT) with the purpose of promoting the implementation of open common API's for management and control of networks including the physical layer awareness.
+The PLANET team collaborates with operators and vendors, such as Facebook, Microsoft, Orange, Telefonica, Telia, Cisco , Juniper Network, Infinera and many others, to develop mathematical modeling for the abstraction of the physical layer and to implement the outcomes within an open source python library named GNPy.
+Prof. Curri holds the role of GNpy Scientific Chair within the PSE-OOPT WG of the TIP.
+The GNpy lybrary aims at estimating and predicting the phyisical layer quality of transmission (QoT) with the purpose of promoting the implementation of open common API's for management and control of networks including the physical layer awareness.
 The developed source code is available in the TIP GitHub repositories OOPT-GNpy and OOPT-Raman.

 - Machine Learning Aided Networking